 - If you were injured from the use of defective machinery, you can bring a third-party claim for product liability against the manufacturer or retailer.

 - If you were injured from unsafe conditions created by workers from another company on the job site, you can bring a third-party personal injury suit.

 Have you or a loved one been injured on the job site?
 Don't assume it was your fault or that you are limited to workers' compensation.
 Talk with a lawyer about your case to see if you may have a third-party personal injury claim.
-Contact the law office of Crain Lewis Brogdon, LLP for a free consultation with an experienced Dallas construction accident lawyer.
+Contact Crain Lewis Brogdon, LLP for a free consultation with an experienced Dallas construction accident lawyer.